A Review of Deep Learning-based Approaches for Deepfake Content Detection: Review methodology

 \subsection{Selection Criteria}

 The selection criterion relied on the appraisal of the title and the abstract's content to properly examine the key features which reveal the studies focusing on deepfake creation and detection.
+Firstly, it considered only works published in 2018 or after since deepfake techniques gained more popularity around that period.
 Further, some works were left aside since they didn't fit the survey's scope in terms of application or architecture.
-In this context, Rezende et al.~\cite{rezende2017}, for instance, employs a shallow model, i.e., the Support Vector Machines (SVM) for classification purposes, while~\cite{shubham21,agarwal21,hoque21,Ali22,a21} presents different methods for fake image classification using distinct feature extraction techniques.
+In this context, Rezende et al.~\cite{rezende2017}, for instance, employ a shallow model, i.e., the Support Vector Machines (SVM) for classification purposes, while~\cite{shubham21,agarwal21,hoque21,Ali22,a21} presents different methods for fake image classification using distinct feature extraction techniques.
 Additionally, the work of Birunda et al.~\cite{selva22}, which addresses deepfake detection using the Flood Fill algorithm, can be included in this list.

+In addition, coping with hoax information has also been a major concern in the context of fake news spreading on online social media in the last few years.
+Recent studies have been proposed to detect forgery content using natural language processing approaches and the ever-evolving deep learning architectures based on Transformers~\cite{martin2022facter} and temporal learning models~\cite{garcia2022fakenews}.
+Despite their outstanding importance in natural language process research, such studies were also left aside since they are beyond the scope of the topic addressed in this survey.

 In summary, the works selection was based on the following inclusion standards enumerated in order of importance:

-\begin{itemize} \item Studies that provide public datasets containing real and forged faces; \item Studies comprising different methods for face manipulation on images, videos, and a joint of audio and video information; \item Studies applying classical machine learning algorithms; \item Studies applying recent deep learning models on the spatial or temporal learning domain. \end{itemize}
+\begin{itemize} \item Studies conducted in 2018 or thereafter; \item Studies that provide public datasets containing real and forged faces; \item Studies comprising different methods for face manipulation on images, videos, and a joint of audio and video information; \item Studies applying classical machine learning algorithms; \item Studies applying recent deep learning models on the spatial or temporal learning domain. \end{itemize}

 The exclusion of unrelated articles was based on the following criteria:

 \begin{itemize} \item Records related to books and conference proceedings; \item Systematic reviews and surveys; \item Studies reporting a general approach to detect any fake content in images rather than only face forgery detection; \item Studies reporting only the audio fake detection; \item Studies comprising fake news detection; \end{itemize}